davewhiteland/compsci-superbasics/collections/_hardware/trackpads-and-touchscreens.md

 of using multiple fingers.

 But there is a significant difference with touch screens.
-Touch screens generally don't move a pointer around, but so there's no `hover` or similar behaviour.
+Touch screens generally don't move a pointer around, so there's no `hover` or similar behaviour.
 Interfaces that change button colour when you mouse over them, or have tool tips on hover, usually won't work the same way.